mihirbala/Super-resolution/README.md

-# OpenRTiST: Real-Time Style Transfer
+# Super-Resolution (based on OpenRTiST: Real-Time Style Transfer)

 OpenRTiST utilizes Gabriel, a platform for wearable cognitive assistance applications, to transform the live video from a mobile client into the styles of various artworks.
 The frames are streamed to a server where the chosen style is applied and the transformed images are returned to the client.
+This repository uses the OpenRTiST framework to run super-resolution GANs on an android live video feed.

 Copyright &copy; 2017-2019
 Carnegie Mellon University